World Map

 Internationalization/Localization Language Properties

-Starting with Wrapper version 3.5.0, the code base has been internationalized and hence to that being able to run localized.
+Starting with Wrapper version 3.5.0, the code base has been internationalized and is able to run localized.
 To run your application in another language (given that your OS supports the language), please read through this page.

 wrapper.lang